Jorge Prat: Early years

-Esquaneros
+Estanqueros

 A veteran of the nationalist political scene, he was first associated with the National Socialist Movement of Chile or Nacistas, albeit as a low level member.
 In 1941 he also acted as president of the Conservative Youth of Chile although he split from its parent group, the Conservative Party, in 1947.

 During the late 1940s he led his own group, the Estanqueros, based around corporatism and strong support for the regimes of Francisco Franco and António de Oliveira Salazar as well as militant anti-communism.
 It sought the creation of a highly disciplined hierarchy in society and government with a strong charismatic leader and an elite ruling class in an ideology that Prat called current portalismo after Diego Portales.
 Roman Catholicism and anti-Americanism were also central features of Estanquero thought.
 His movement published its own weekly newspaper, Estanquero, between 1946 and 1954, from which the group took its name.
 The group was associated with the far right Agrarian Labor Party, although Prat himself, unlike many others who were part of his group, never formally became a member of this group.
 Later the Estanqueros would be subsumed into the Chilean Anti-Communist Action a more militant group associated with rightist former dictator Carlos Ibáñez del Campo.